November 5, 2014

 If I begin this piece by saying that high school students who plan on attending college are under a lot of pressure, most people will respond with the patented sarcasm of high school students themselves:

-“Duh,” they’ll say, “this is something new?”
+“Duh,” they’ll say.
+“This is something new?”

 Of course it’s not new, but the pressure continues to get exponentially worse.
-Students from all walks of life are increasingly overscheduled, academically burdened, and socially overwhelmed.
+Students from all walks of life are increasingly over-scheduled, academically burdened, and socially overwhelmed.
 We pile all this stuff on top of the already treacherous waters of adolescence, and it’s no wonder that kids feel emotionally battered.

-I started thinking more about this when a friend of mine from high school called and asked me whether we had ever thought about college in ninth grade.
-He was trying to remember a mandatory meeting with his guidance counselor similar to the one that his ninth-grade daughter had just completed.
+I started thinking more about this when a friend of mine from high school called and asked me whether we had ever thought about college in 9th grade.
+He was trying to remember a mandatory meeting with his guidance counselor similar to the one that his 9th-grade daughter had just completed.
 His daughter’s meeting wasn’t to discuss school adjustment, or worries about social integration or even her general well-being.
 It was the fifth week of school, and his daughter, along with the other students in her class, was handed a form with “recommended” colleges stratified into “safety” schools and “more competitive” schools, as well as an accompanying spreadsheet with what might be needed to gain admission to said colleges.